ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 ![]({{ site.baseurl }}/assets/images/TransformerAttn/Attn-1.png)
 *(Image by Author)*

 In the Encoder Self Attention, we compute the relevance of each word in the source sentence to each other word in the source sentence.
+This happens in all the Encoders in the stack.

 Most of what we've just seen in the Encoder Self Attention applies to Attention in the Decoder as well, with a few small but significant differences.